martian-cloud/tharsis-docs/docs/guides/overviews/module_registry.md

 description: "All about the Tharsis Terraform Module Registry"
 ---

-Tharsis Terraform Module Registry provides a central place to publish, version, attest and share Terraform modules.
+Tharsis Terraform Module Registry provides a central place to publish, version, attest, and share Terraform modules.

-Whether you're a Terraform veteran or a newcomer, the module registry is the perfect place to share Terraform modules with your community and unlocks a whole new world of collaboration and module management.
+Whether you're a Terraform veteran or a newcomer, the module registry is the perfect place to share Terraform modules with your community and unlock a whole new world of collaboration and module management.

 ### What are Terraform modules?

 [Terraform modules](https://developer.hashicorp.com/terraform/language/modules) are collections of Terraform configuration `(*.tf)` files (that often perform the same task) packaged together to allow importing shared code into other Terraform resources.
 Rather than writing the same code multiple times, Terraform provides a way for importing existing modules and extending their capabilities as needed.
-The Tharsis Terraform Module Registry takes this notion a step further and allows sharing, versioning and attesting Terraform modules all within the Tharsis ecosystem and makes it much easier to collaborate and distribute modules at a greater scale.
+The Tharsis Terraform Module Registry takes this notion a step further and allows sharing, versioning, and attesting Terraform modules all within the Tharsis ecosystem, making it much easier to collaborate and distribute modules at a greater scale.

 ### Module Addresses